giulianadbe/reversing-bytecode-into-bounties/README.md

 #### Gating Paid Features

 Some apps will restrict access to paid features with UI only controls.
 E.g., a greyed out button.
-Try hitting the endpoint directly with a curl request and see if it works, it might just work.
+Try hitting the endpoint directly with a curl request and see if it works.